If you're thinking of launching a paid loyalty program for your business, you're thinking right. Here are 5 good reasons to get a paid loyalty...

-If you have a big, solid customer base, want to send them monthly curated emails and text messages, birthday surprises, then you need a more comprehensive software that can do all the work for you.
+If you have a big, solid customer base and want to send them monthly curated emails and text messages, birthday surprises, you'd need a more comprehensive software that can do all the work for you.

 Eber, for example, is an excellent tool that does all the work for you.
 Eber helps you tailor your customer loyalty program according to your business needs.

 Come up with a catchy name

 You want to make sure your loyalty program stands out from the rest and leaves a lasting impression.
-One of the ways to do it is to come up with catchy name for your loyalty program.
+One of the ways to do it is to come up with a catchy name for your loyalty program.